umbralcalc/dexact/README.md

 # dexAct

-This Python provides the necessary tools to interact with [dexetera](https://github.com/umbralcalc/dexetera).
+This Python package provides the necessary tools to interact with [dexetera](https://github.com/umbralcalc/dexetera).
 The two key imports are the `ActionTaker` protocol and the `launch_websocket_server` function.
 You can use these to create a simple script like this:

 ```python
 from dexact.server import ActionTaker, launch_websocket_server